Joy0805/CS634_Final_Project/README.md

   - Private Score: 0.09519
   - Public Score: 0.06712
 - The new submission has better scores.
+  - The change between the two versions is the learning rate.
+In this new submission, we used 0.05 for learning rate.
   - Private Score: 0.09651
   - Public Score: 0.07291